jankotek/JDBM3/README.md

   * If data fits into cache, reads are almost as fast as in-memory collections.
   * Minimal overhead, works well even with 16MB heap.
   * Scales well into 64GB RAM heaps.
-  * Various yet simple tunning options
+  * Various yet simple tuning options
 * Transactions
   * Single transaction per store, avoids concurrent modification stuff
   * Transactions are ACID (with limits for single concurrent transaction)